andrezottis/Happy/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Special Thanks
-I just want to thank you [Rocketseat](https://rocketseat.com.br) for this awesome opportunity to learn NodeJS and React.
+I just want to thank you [Rocketseat](https://rocketseat.com.br) for this awesome opportunity to learn more about those technologies.
 This week was really amazing and I've learned a lot!

 ## Some App Images